Thpwg/AGI-SCI-index/README.md

 Special thanks to Collector for his Sierra Version Tool software.

 I'd also like to say hello to friends of the translation forums,<br>
-Abandonware-forums.org by Abandonware France, AbandonSocios.org,<br>
+Abandonware-forums.org by Abandonware France, Planete-aventure.net<br>
+AbandonSocios.org, OldGamesItalia.net, Forum.Arena80.it,<br>
-OldGamesItalia.ne, Forum.Arena80.it, Compiware-forum.de, Old-Games.ru, etc.
+Compiware-forum.de, Old-Games.ru, etc.

 Many thanks to Doomlazer, friend, teammate and Sierra games enthusiast!